-The short answer is no. Managers must have perfect written communication skills in order to be effective within their management role.
-With over 3,000 remote writers to manage at The Content Panel, we’ve learned a thing or two over the years about how to communicate effectively with a team almost exclusively via written methods.
+The short answer is no. Managers must have perfect written communication skills to be effective within their management role.
+With over 3,000 remote writers to manage at The Content Panel, we’ve learned a thing or two over the years about communicating effectively with a team almost exclusively via written methods.

-Here’s a closer look at why great writing skills are so important, and what managers can do to actively improve their written communication at work.
+Here’s a closer look at why great writing skills are necessary and what managers can do to actively improve their written communication at work.

 1. They send and receive A LOT of emails